ikeerthivasanswaminathan/GAME_PROGRAM-EX--1/README.md

 # GAME PROGRAMMING - EX - 1

-## EXP:1 Implementing various effects in a material such as emissive, roughness and metallic properties in Unreal Engine
+## EXP - 1 Implementing various effects in a material such as emissive, roughness and metallic properties in Unreal Engine

 ## Name : KEERTHIVASAN S
 ## Reg no : 212223220046